dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 This section details what the various directories in robot-tests contain.

 ### backup-data
-This directory holds backup data for both the MsSQL databases, and the emulated cache/downloads/releases blob containers, and the imports table.
+This directory holds backup data for both the MsSQL databases, and the emulated storage blobs and tables.
 If you run backup-local.py, the backup is stored here.
-If you run restore-local.py, it uses the data in this directory to restore to your docker databases and emulated Azure local storage.
+If you run restore-local.py, it uses the data in this directory to restore to your docker databases and emulated Azure storage.

 ### scripts
 This directory holds scripts used by run\_tests.py and the CI pipeline.